Unidata/awips2/docs/index.md

 Unidata supports two data visualization frameworks: [CAVE](install/install-cave) (an Eclipse-built Java application which runs on Linux, Mac, and Windows), and the [python-awips](http://python-awips.readthedocs.io).

+> **Note**: Our version of CAVE is a **non-operational** version.
+It does not support some features of NWS AWIPS.
+Warnings and alerts cannot be issued from Unidata's CAVE.
+Additional functionality may not be available as well.

 ![CAVE](https://www.unidata.ucar.edu/software/awips2/images/Unidata_AWIPS2_CAVE.png)

 ---